dangkaka/peachy-slack-app/README.md

 # peachy-slack-bot

-A slack app to get "peachy" image from instagram :smile:
+A slack app to get "peachy" image from instagram :girl: :peach:

 Tag and profile are supported